Fraasi/Saeae/README.md

 Electron app to show weather temperature in the notification area/system tray.
 Right click icon for more weather info and to change city or quit app.
 Double click icon for a pop-up for even more info on sun and moon.
+Red color for over 0&deg;C & blue for under.

 #### todo
-- [ ] better 'font'
+- bumb version
+- update readme
+- package

 Tray
  ![Tray pic](2018-07-20_1531.png)